ReboundCheats/lua-documentation/README.md

 ```

 ## Documentation
-Now on to the actual Rebound API that exposes the menu's functions so that you may add features or do things that the natives won't let you do.
+Now on to the actual MENU_NAME API that exposes the menu's functions so that you may add features or do things that the natives won't let you do.

 ## Stock LUA libraries
-The stock LUA libraries rebound implements are:
+The stock LUA libraries MENU_NAME implements are:
 - base
 - string
 - io